myDevicesIoT/cayenne-docs/docs/FEATURES.md

 #### Project Map Features

-Whenever you add a [Project](#projects) to Cayenne, a Project Map widget is automatically added for you.
-This widget allows you to visualize the location data for multiple devices at one time.<br/><br/>
+Whenever you add a [Project](#features-projects) to Cayenne, a Project Map widget is automatically added for you.
+This widget allows you to visualize the location data for multiple devices at one time.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712143333/Map-view-Project-Map-highlight.png" width="600" height="363" alt="Project Map Features"><br/><br/></p>

-**Adding Devices**<br/>
+**Adding Devices**

 The Project Map widget can display several devices at once.
 You can either add individual devices or you can add a batch of devices.

 To add a single device, drag & drop that device from the side device list into the map widget.
 The device will then be added.
 To add multiple devices, drag & drop a group of devices into the map.
 When you drop the group onto the map, a dialog will open asking you which devices to add.
-Select the devices you want added and click **Add** and all of the selected devices will be added to the map.<br/><br/>
+Select the devices you want added and click **Add** and all of the selected devices will be added to the map.

-**Details popup**<br/>
+**Details popup**

-Clicking on a device marker in the map opens a popup dialog with additional information on the device and its location at that point in time.<br/><br/>
+Clicking on a device marker in the map opens a popup dialog with additional information on the device and its location at that point in time.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712143550/Map-view-Project-Map-popup-details.png" width="600" height="363" alt="Project Map Features"><br/><br/></p>

-**Filtering by Date**<br/>
+**Filtering by Date**

 Using the controls in the widget, you can update the map widget to display a different day of location data for all devices on the map.
 You can use the **left arrow** or **right arrow** next to the date to quickly jump backward or forward a day at a time.
 Alternatively, you can on the current displayed date to open a **date picker** that will let you choose the date.
-After changing the date, the map widget will update to display the location of all devices on the map at that point in time.<br/><br/>
+After changing the date, the map widget will update to display the location of all devices on the map at that point in time.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160712143656/Map-view-Project-Map-date-filter.png" width="600" height="363" alt="Project Map Features"><br/><br/></p>

-**Filtering by Time of day**<br/>
+**Filtering by Time of day**

 In addition to picking which day to view location data on, the Project map also gives you the ability to view where the devices where throughout the day.
 To change the time of day, click and drag the **time of day slider**.
 As you change the slider position, the location markers for each device shown on the map updates.
 Using the time of day slider, you can watch the location of each device change as the day goes on.

 ## Custom Code

 Cayenne supports a number of sensors, actuators and extensions [natively](#supported-hardware).
 If you want to use a device that Cayenne does not currently support, or you want greater control over the behavior of your device, you will need to write some custom code.
-Using Cayenne, you can easily integrate your devices that use custom code, viewing and controlling them using the same great dashboard and mobile app support that Cayenne has for native devices.<br/><br/>
+Using Cayenne, you can easily integrate your devices that use custom code, viewing and controlling them using the same great dashboard and mobile app support that Cayenne has for native devices.

 ### Arduino

 Writing custom code for devices connected to an Arduino is accomplished using sketch files.
 By writing your code in the sketch file, you have complete control over how your data is sent to Cayenne.
-[See Using Sketch Files](#using-sketch-files-arduino)
+[See Using Sketch Files](#sketch-files-using-sketch-files)

 If the sensor that you want to customize is already supported by Cayenne, you can start with the example sketch file for that sensor and make minor changes before uploading it to your board.
 If you want greater control, or you need to add something new that Cayenne does not currently support, you can use a Custom Widget and add whatever custom code you need to the example sketch files for Custom Widgets.

-*TIP: Your custom code should communicate with Cayenne using [Virtual Pins](#virtual-pins-microcontrollers).*
+*TIP: Your custom code should communicate with Cayenne using [Virtual Pins](#sketch-files-virtual-pins).*

-The example sketch files for each component can be found by following the Add Device/Widget process in the Cayenne dashboard, or you can visit the [Cayenne github](https://github.com/myDevicesIoT/Cayenne-Arduino-Library/tree/master/examples).<br/><br/>
+The example sketch files for each component can be found by following the Add Device/Widget process in the Cayenne dashboard, or you can visit the <a href="https://github.com/myDevicesIoT/Cayenne-Arduino-Library/tree/master/examples" target="_blank">Cayenne github</a>.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160617151040/Add-Device-Arduino-TMP36-Sketch-file2.png" width="600" height="386" alt="Arduino Custom Code"><br/><br/></p>

 After writing your sketch file to send device data to the Cayenne Virtual Pins, you can upload the code to your Arduino board.
 You will then need to complete adding your Device or Custom Widget to Cayenne by telling Cayenne how to read the data.
-Fill in the appropriate settings during the Add Device/Widget process, making sure to select the correct **Virtual Pin(s)**, **Data Type** and **Units** being sent in your custom code.<br/><br/>
+Fill in the appropriate settings during the Add Device/Widget process, making sure to select the correct **Virtual Pin(s)**, **Data Type** and **Units** being sent in your custom code.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160721125553/Custom-Code-Arduino-Custom-Widget-settings1.png" width="600" height="362" alt="Arduino Custom Code"><br/><br/></p>